chainloop-dev/chainloop/extras/dagger/README.md

   --contract-revision 1 # optional flag to specify the revision of the Workflow Contract (default `latest`)
 ```

-If the token passed is an API Token, the name of the workflow needs to be pass as well.
+If the token passed is an API Token and not a Robot Account, the name of the workflow needs to be pass as well.

 ```sh
 # Initialize the attestation and get its ID